kstarikov/soft-eng-interview-prep/topics/java.md

 - Java memory leaks:
     - memory allocated through native methods is not accessible to GC
     - not really memory leaks:
-        - Can be created by some hacks involving `ThreadLocal`, [see link](http://stackoverflow.com/questions/6470651/creating-a-memory-leak-with-java)
+        - Can be created by some hacks involving `ThreadLocal` [see link](http://stackoverflow.com/questions/6470651/creating-a-memory-leak-with-java)
         - Static final fields
-        - `myString.intern()` – places string in memory pool that can't be removed (and interned strings are in PermGen)
         - Unclosed open streams (file, network, etc.) or connections
         - Native hooks that aren't accessible to GC
         - Misuse of JVM options (parameters)
+        - leaking threads is using off-heap memory (they have 256kb or more stack space per thread)
 - [Available garbage collectors](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/collectors.html) and how to select one.

 ## Common JVM Options